-The new 2012 target for opening a permanent repository is nearly 15 years later than the Nuclear Waste Policy Act deadline of January 31, 1998, for DOE to begin taking waste from nuclear plant sites.
+If the repository opened in 2012 (which currently appears unlikely), DOE would begin taking waste from plant sites nearly 15 years later than the Nuclear Waste Policy Act deadline of January 31, 1998.
 Nuclear utilities and state utility regulators, upset over DOE's failure to meet the 1998 disposal deadline, have won two federal court decisions upholding the department's obligation to meet the deadline and to compensate utilities for any resulting damages.
 Utilities have also won several cases in the U.S. Court of Federal Claims.
 The nation's largest nuclear utility, Exelon Corporation, reached a breach-of-contract settlement with the federal government in August 2004 that may total \$600 million if DOE does not begin taking spent fuel before 2015.

-Further delays in the Yucca Mountain program could result from a July 2004 court decision that overturned a key aspect of the Environmental Protection Agency's (EPA's) regulations for the repository.
+Further delays in the Yucca Mountain program could result from a July 2004 court decision that overturned a key aspect of the Environmental Protection Agency's (EPA) regulations for the repository.
 A three-judge panel of the U.S. Court of Appeals for the District of Columbia Circuit ruled that EPA's 10,000-year compliance period was too short, but it rejected several other challenges to the standards.

 More controversy erupted in March 2005 with the release of e-mail messages from Yucca Mountain scientists that indicated that some of their data and documentation may have been fabricated.
 The House Appropriations Committee report cited all those problems as reasons for establishing a DOE interim storage program.
 (For more information, see CRS Issue Brief IB92059, Civilian Nuclear Waste Disposal, by Mark Holt.)